-- Setting should be simpler in tone.
+Setting should be simpler in tone.
 Patterns should be simpler or continual with colors that flow.
 The background should not be dominant.
 This sets the mood.
 (Try capturing different lighting by testing angles and lens focusing)

-- Pick outfits with colors that are neutral with simple or softer patterns.
+Pick outfits with colors that are neutral with simple or softer patterns.
 You may want to choose your favorite outfit or the color you want first and then build around that.
 Colors do not have to be identical.
 The combinations you choose should complement each other in the slightest ways through the neutral prints and tones.
 Don’t forget accessories!
 Neutral colors for shoes.
-Have fun with ribbon in your hair, hat, or umbrella if you want.
+Have fun with ribbon in your hair, hat, or if you want.
 Be creative!

-- Prepare your outfits ahead of time.
+Prepare your outfits ahead of time.
 Lay out everything in front of you, try them all on if you can.
 It can be a downer when something doesn’t fit or feel right.
 Try it on!

-- Check the weather a few times in the week leading up to your shoot.
+Check the weather a few times in the week leading up to your shoot.

-- Golden hour is a great time for extra photos.
+Golden hour is a great time for extra photos.
 The sun glows during this time making for a warmer and more intimate image.
 A beautiful setting for those you love most.

 What an exciting time for you.
 This is when you create moments that last forever and basically set the tone for pictures going into your wedding.
 If you have a professional photographer, now you get to try them out ahead of your wedding.
 You also go through the process and identify those angles you love and the ones you could pass on.
 This is your time.
 Be free, be happy, capture it forever.

-- The perfect setting should be somewhere cool and memorable.
+The perfect setting should be somewhere cool and memorable.
 Think about what you love and go there.
 A flower field, a beautiful orchard, the ocean, a city backdrop, even an at home engagement can be made springy if you’re the homey type of people.
-If you love adventure, try a spot on your favorite trail near a waterfall or mountain.
+If you love adventure, try a spot on your favorite trail near a or mountain.

-- Deciding what to wear can be difficult.
+Deciding what to wear can be difficult.
 Let your environment decide for you.
 In a cleaner setting with earthly and neutral colors you should look for softer colors with minimal patterns.
-For a busier backdrop, you can be bold with stronger more vibrant colors along with neutrals.
+For a busier backdrop, you can be bold with stronger more along with neutrals.
 This will help highlight you against the busier background.
 Steer clear of neon colors as they will give an unwanted colored reflection and bold mixed patterns will distract and overwhelm your photo.

-- Its ok to be on the casual side of your wardrobe.
+Its ok to be on the casual side of your wardrobe.

-- A flattering fit will show you off more than a fancy outfit.
+A flattering fit will show you off more than a fancy outfit.
 Try it on beforehand.

-- Bringing an accessory or two will offer you a few different looks or poses like a blazer or a hat.
+Bringing an accessory or two will offer you a few different looks or poses like a blazer or a hat.

-- It’s ok to bring 2 sets of shoes or even a second outfit.
+It’s ok to bring 2 sets of shoes or even a second outfit.
 Be comfortable, have fun and take your time.